 - A red circle indicates that this outlet is powered on. - A green circle indicates that this outlet is powered off.

-- 3. Press or to select an outlet, and press - If the desired outlet is not visible, press or to scroll up or down. - 4.
-To return to the Main Menu, press several times until the Main Menu is shown.
+If the desired outlet is not visible, press or to scroll up or down.

+4. To return to the Main Menu, press several times until the Main Menu is shown.

 Power Control